CuddlyBunion341/cuddlybunion341.github.io/src/pages/index.md

 layout: '../layouts/BaseLayout.astro'
 ---

-# Hi, CB341
-I am a fullstack software engineer

-## My Journey

-* IMS Hottingen (2019-2023)
-* Software Engineering Internship @ Renuo (2023-2024)

-## Technologies

-### Languages

-Python
-* My first language
-* Used for scripts, simple guis

-JavaScript
-* Second language, first experience in HTML5 Stack

-TypeScript
-* My favourite language
-* Most hobby projects are written in it

-Three JS
-* Mainly used in association with Voxel game
-* Invested a lot of time into Buffers, Custom Geometry
-* Experience with various material properties, camera settings, rapier

-GLSL
-* Some experience with basic shaders in combination with ThreeJs

-Java
-* Most used language at IMS
-* OOP basics
-* Spring Boot
-* GUIs with JavaSwing JavaFX

-Ruby
-* Since Renuo
-* Daily driver
-* Don't use much ruby outside of Rails

-Lua
-* Mainly used for neovim configuration

-SQL
-* I know how to join tables, add conditions, select right data

-### VCS

-Git
-* Use on a daily basis, mostly through nvim integration
-* Cherry pick, rebase, merge, bisect daily

-### Text editors

-Neovim
-* Favourite text editor
-* Configuration from scratch with Lazyvim Pluginmanager

-VSCode
-* Used mainly as a backup for nvim
-* Great image preview integration
-* Used for multicursor

-Rubymine
-* Used at start of internship, most features replaced with neovim plugins
-* Insert delay, startup performance makes me sad :(
+# CB341

+I'm a full-stack software engineer.

+## Experience

+* Studied at IMS Hottingen (2019-2023)
+* Software Engineering Internship at Renuo (2023-2024)

+## Skills

+### Programming Languages

+* Python: Used for scripting and creating simple GUIs.
+* JavaScript: Used in the HTML5 Stack.
+* TypeScript: Used for most hobby projects.
+* Three JS: Used in a Voxel game project.
+* GLSL: Basic experience with shaders in combination with ThreeJs.
+* Java: Learned OOP basics, Spring Boot, and GUIs with JavaSwing JavaFX at IMS.
+* Ruby: Used daily at Renuo, mainly within Rails.
+* Lua: Used for configuring Neovim.
+* SQL: Proficient in joining tables, adding conditions, and selecting the right data.

+### Version Control

+* Git: Used daily, mostly through Neovim integration.

+### Text Editors

+* Neovim: Primary text editor.
+* VSCode: Backup for Neovim.
+* Rubymine: Used at the start of my internship.

 ### Databases

 * Postgres
-* Mysql
+* MySQL
-* Sqllite
+* SQLite

 ### Project Management

 * Trello
 * Redmine (Ticketing)

+## Blogging

+I occasionally write blog posts about software engineering and technology.

+## Hobbies

+* Gaming: Minecraft, Fortnite, Valorant, Call of Duty, Astroneer, Helldivers.
+* Hiking in the mountains
+* Solving Rubiks cubes
+* Coding!